-September 2021 sees the fifth edition of the Built Environment ride for people from across the Construction Industry to come together for a cycle ride, ‘Ziggurat’.
+September 2021 sees the fourth edition of the Built Environment ride for people from across the Construction Industry to come together for a cycle ride, ‘Ziggurat’.
 Attendees will cover over 300 miles, to help raise funds and awareness for children’s charity Acton Medical Research.

 Supported by lead sponsors Brett, Finning CAT and Grafton, Ziggurat is a networking ride for those working in the construction industry.
 Originally the group were set to take on a ride to Reims in France, but due to COVID-19 restrictions the event had to be cancelled.
 This was a huge blow to the charity and, not wanting to have to postpone again in 2021, the decision was made to ride in the UK instead.

 The 320-mile ride will start in Dorking at the Denbies Wine Estate where the group of around 60 riders will take on the Surrey Hills and into leafy lanes of Sussex.
 Each day will be punctuated with some serious hills, with an average ascent of over 6,000 feet a day, including Ditchling Beacon and Box Hill, pushing the riders to their limit.

 The cyclists are representing a number of companies including large teams from Brett Group, Finning CAT, Grafton, Day Group, Willmott Dixon, amongst many others.